 (e) No testing, by a medium other than natural gas under this subpart, may be done against a valve on a jurisdictional part of the system that is connected by the valve to a source of gas, unless a positive suitable means has been provided to prevent the leakage or admission of the testing medium into a jurisdictional part of the system.
 When performing a pressure test, the operator shall use a calibrated tool or chart.".

-(j) 49 CFR 192.509(b) (Test Requirements for Pipelines to Operate at or below 100 psig) is revised to read as follows:
+(j) 49 CFR 192.509(b) (Test Requirements for Pipelines to Operate at or below 100 psig) is revised to read as follows and 49 CFR 192.509 is augmented to include an additional paragraph (c) to read as follows:

 "(b) Each main that is to be operated at less than one (1) psig must be tested to at least ten (10) psig, and each main to be operated at or above one (1) psig must be tested to one hundred fifty percent (150%) of the maximum operating pressure or at least ninety (90) psig, whichever is greater.

-(c) Distribution pipelines tested to comply with this rule must be tested to meet at least the durations specified in the Gas Piping Technology Committee guidelines under section 192.509 and 192.513, for the applicable pipeline material, size, and lengths".
+(c) Distribution pipelines tested to comply with this rule must be tested to meet at least the durations specified in the Gas Piping Technology Committee guidelines under section 192.509 and 192.513, for the applicable pipeline material, size, and lengths except no duration shall exceed 24 hours.".

 (k) 49 CFR 192.511 (Test Requirements for Service Lines).
 In addition to the language contained in 49 CFR 192.511 paragraph (a), paragraphs (b) and (c) are revised to read as follows: